 Plaintiff alleges that the exclusion of "as he did in October" from the 14D-9 is a material omission not just on its own, but because it undermines the veracity of other statements that Berry had made to both the Company's general counsel and its Board.
-For example, the 14D-9 states that, on October 5, 2015, Ray Berry told the Company's general counsel that he had told Apollo that he "would consider an equity rollover depending upon the terms . . . . .
-"33 But the 14D-9 omits reference to any agreement to engage in an equity rollover as of that time.
-In fact, the 14D-9 also states that Berry even told the general counsel that "he had not been involved in [Apollo's] formulation of its proposal, he had not committed to any participation in a transaction with [Apollo] (or any other potential buyer) and he was not working with [Apollo] on an exclusive basis."
-And, when the Board convened its telephonic meeting on October 15, Berry "reiterated that he had not committed to any transaction with [Apollo] (or any other potential bidder)," as recounted in the 14D-9.
-"35"
+For example, the 14D-9 states that, on October 5, 2015, Ray Berry told the Company's general counsel that he had told Apollo that he "would consider an equity rollover depending upon the terms"33 But the 14D-9 omits reference to any agreement to engage in an equity rollover as of that time.
+In fact, the 14D-9 also states that Berry even told the general counsel that "he had not been involved in [Apollo's] formulation of its proposal, he had not committed to any participation in a transaction with [Apollo] (or any other potential buyer) and he was not working with [Apollo] on an exclusive basis."34 And, when the Board convened its telephonic meeting on October 15, Berry "reiterated that he had not

-Moreover, even if the Schedule TO is also considered to be part of the "total mix" of information disclosed to stockholders, as the Director Defendants urge, any impression the stockholders,' the Chancery Court correctly recognized that Ray Berry's pre-November 28 agreement with Apollo was explicitly disclosed."
+32 In their separate answering brief, the Director Defendants point to this sentence and assert that, "contrary to Plaintiff's assertion that the Chancery Court 'confused how Ray Berry's October agreement with Apollo was disclosed to the Board on November 28, but was never disclosed to the stockholders,' the Chancery Court correctly recognized that Ray Berry's pre-November 28 agreement with Apollo was explicitly disclosed."
 Director Defendants' Answering Br. at 32 (quoting Plaintiff's Opening Br. at 8).
 This assertion is obviously incorrect as the sentence from the 14D-9 quoted above does not reveal the existence of an agreement predating the post-October 20, 2015 agreement.

-&lt;sup>33 14D-9, supra note 6, at 17 (A75) (emphasis added).
+33 14D-9, supra note 6, at 17 (A75) (emphasis added).